-Understanding this divide helps you pick games you’ll actually finish—and enjoy.
+Understanding this divide helps you pick games you’ll actually finish, and enjoy.

-Defining the Architectures: Sandbox vs. Corridor
+Defining the architectures: sandbox vs. Corridor

-The Power of Linearity
+The power of linearity

 Open-world games sell us on agency—the feeling that we can go anywhere, do anything, and become anyone.
 In these spaces, the main quest often feels like a polite suggestion rather than a command.
 Players craft their own narratives: ignore the dragon, build a farm; skip the heist, explore the coastline.
 This autonomy is powerful.
 A 2020 report by Newzoo found that open-world titles consistently rank among the highest in player engagement hours, suggesting freedom keeps players invested.
 When the world reacts dynamically, it feels personal (and yes, occasionally chaotic in the best way).

-Ultimately, freedom isn’t about limitless options.
+Freedom isn’t about limitless options.
 It’s about meaningful ones.

 This is where linear design counters effectively.